New Record Auctions

 In truth, this isn't the most expensive number plate sold at auction.
 That record belongs to '25 0' which sold in 2014 at a Government auction for £518,000.

 In other news, the most expensive lot of the day was a 1964 Shelby Cobra which sold for £1,359,000.

 Record Estimate For Living Artist

-David Hockney may become the record-holder for the most expensive painting sold by a living artist.
+David Hockney became the record-holder for the most expensive painting sold by a living artist.

-His artwork (Pool with Two figures) received an estimate of £61m ($80m).
+His artwork (Pool with Two figures) received an estimate of £61m ($80m) and sold just over $90m!
 This is a far cry from his current record seller, the Pacific Coast Highway which sold for $28.5m in 2018.